zzengineer/eprint/README.md

 ### DESCRIPTION

 All functions will print a message to `STDERR` prepended with date, filename, pid and the level depending on the function used.
 The **eprint()** function will additionaly halt the execution with `exit(2)`.
-If `$msg` is passed as a multiline string, it will be indented to emphasize his multiline nature.
+If `$msg` is passed as a multiline string, it will be indented to emphasize it's multiline nature.

 ### EXAMPLES